Conceptual Framework Logo

 FINGERPRINTING AND CRIMINAL HISTORY RECORD CHECK (CHRC):

-Students entering all of our Teacher Education programs (Early Childhood Education, Early Childhood Special Education, Elementary Education, Secondary and Middle Education, Special Education, School Health Education, and World Language Education K-12) must be fingerprinted and have a Criminal History Record Check prior to their first practicum.
+Students entering all of our Teacher Education programs (Early Childhood Education, Early Childhood Special Education, Elementary Education, Secondary and Middle Education, Special Education, School Health Education, and World Language Education PK-12) must be fingerprinted and have a Criminal History Record Check prior to their first practicum.
 These checks are good for 5 years and should take most students through their initial certification.

 Click here for information on applying for Fingerprinting and Criminal History Record Check